-For example, if multiple unhappy survey respondents mention the volume limits of the starter plan, it’s worth examining what types of business you’re marketing each plan to.
+For example, if multiple unhappy survey respondents mention the volume limits of the starter plan, it’s worth examining what types of businesses you’re marketing each plan to.
 Perhaps what you thought was appropriate for small businesses is really only sufficient for an individual.

 If a customer *thinks* they’re getting one thing, but end up with something completely different, their expectations are not met.

 This is one of the biggest drivers of disloyalty.
-Setting clear expectations – even if it means these customers don’t sign up right away – is always better than misleading customers for the sale.
+Setting clear expectations – even if it means these customers don’t sign up right away – is always better than misleading customers about the sale.

 Find opportunities for growth